Application Notes

 This application note outlines the development and testing of de novo respiratory-related cell lines from inscreenex (bronchial, alveolar epithelial cells and lung fibroblasts).
 These cell lines exhibit unlimited proliferation and maintain a primary cell-line phenotype, using Qkine TGF-β1 (Qk010), TGF-β2 (Qk072) and TGF-β3 (Qk054) to stimulate the expression of lung fibrosis markers.

-Differentiation of induced pluripotent stem cells (iPSCs) into ectoderm, mesoderm and endoderm lineages
+Differentiation of induced pluripotent stem cells (iPSCs) into astrocytes

 Differentiation of induced pluripotent stem cells (iPSCs) into neuroectoderm